 While Medicare provides some coverage for your medical expenses, it also leaves a lot for you to pay.
-You can try to pay those remaining expenses on your own or you can use Medicare Supplement Plans in 2016 to offset the cost and control your expenses.
+You can try to pay those remaining expenses on your own or you can use Medicare Supplemental Plans in 2018 to offset the cost and control your expenses.

 While Part A and Part B Medicare provide quite a bit of coverage, for most people it’s just not enough.
 After all, you’re responsible for your own deductibles, co-payments, and coinsurance.
 That could be a lot of money out-of-pocket that you would have to pay.
 Supplement plans pay most or all of those expenses, also called “gaps”, to help ease your mind in knowing that your medical bills will be paid.

-When it comes to Medicare supplement plans in 2016 you have a lot of options.
+When it comes to Medicare supplemental plans in 2018 you have a lot of options.
 Each plans offers unique coverage and a way for you to meet your cover needs at varying price points.
 The more coverage a plan offers, the more you will have to pay.